You just spent so much time searching for new employees and working through the hiring process, but now what? Now it’s time to welcome them!

-1. Send A “New Hire” Announcement Or Email
+1. Send Out a “New Employee” Announcement

-2. Have Them Start Late Or On A Tuesday
+2. Have Them Start Late

-First thing Monday morning, you will most likely have many things to do, emails to check and meetings to attend.
-You don’t want new employees to be standing around awkwardly waiting for you or your team to acknowledge them and show them what to do.
+First thing Monday morning, you and your team will most likely have many things to do to start the week, like emails to check and meetings to attend.
+You don’t want your new employee to be stuck standing around awkwardly waiting for you or your team to acknowledge them and show them what to do.

 4. Prepare Their Space

-5. Prepare A Welcome Kit With Information And Gifts
+5. Prepare a Welcome Kit

-7. Assign A First Day Buddy Or Mentor
+7. Assign a First Day Buddy

-8. Make Training Fun & Engaging
+8. Make Training Fun and Engaging

-9. Have A Judgment-Free Open Door Policy
+9. Have Judgement-Free Open Door Policy

 New employees also come with a fresh perspective and vantage point that you don’t have, so be open to what they have to say.